R-Lum/Luminescence/cran-comments.md

 ## Release summary

-This version updates 0.9.11 on CRAN and fixes issues flagged by the CRAN team
+This version updates 0.9.11 on CRAN and fixes issues flagged by the CRAN team.
+This submission addresses a warning flagged for the submission 0.9.12.
+`partial argument match of 'rol' to 'role'`; fixed

 ## Addressed CRAN issues